MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 >
 > - **Review security baselines**: To enhance the security posture of your application hosted on an App Service plan, review the security baselines for [App Service](/security/benchmark/azure/baselines/app-service-security-baseline)
 >
-> - **Use the latest runtime and libraries**: Prior to updating, thoroughly test your application builds to catch problems early and ensure a smooth transition to the new version.
+> - **Use the latest runtime and libraries**: Thoroughly test your application builds before updating to catch problems early and ensure a smooth transition to the new version.
 App Service supports [language runtime support policy](/azure/app-service/language-support-policy) for updating existing stacks and retiring end-of-support stacks.
 >
-> - **Create segmentation through isolation boundaries to contain breach**: Apply _segmentation of identity_, for example, implement role-based access control (RBAC) to assign specific permissions based on roles.
-Follow the principle of least privilege to limit access rights to only what's necessary.
+> - **Create segmentation through isolation boundaries to contain breach**: Apply _segmentation of identity_.
+For example, implement role-based access control (RBAC) to assign specific permissions based on roles.
+Follow the principle of least privilege (PoLP) to limit access rights to only what's necessary.
 Also create _segmentation at the network level_.
-For example, [inject App Service Apps in an Azure Virtual Network](/azure/app-service/web-sites-integrate-with-vnet) for isolation and define network security groups to filter traffic.
+[Inject App Service Apps in an Azure virtual network](/azure/app-service/web-sites-integrate-with-vnet) for isolation and define network security groups (NSGs) to filter traffic.
 >
 >   App Service plan offers the App Service Environment (ASE) tier that provides a higher degree of isolation.
 With ASE, you get dedicated compute and network.
 >
 > - **Apply access controls on identities**: Restrict both _inward access to the Web App_ and _outward access from the Web App_ to other resources.
 This applies access controls on identities and helps maintain the workload's overall security posture.
 >
->   _Use Microsoft Entra ID_ for all authentication and authorization needs.
-Use built-in roles, such as [Web Plan Contributor](/azure/role-based-access-control/built-in-roles/web-and-mobile#web-plan-contributor), [Website Contributor](/azure/role-based-access-control/built-in-roles/web-and-mobile#website-contributor), [Generic: Contributor, Reader, Owner](/azure/role-based-access-control/built-in-roles#general).
+>   Use Microsoft Entra ID for all authentication and authorization needs.
+Use built-in roles, such as [Web plan contributor](/azure/role-based-access-control/built-in-roles/web-and-mobile#web-plan-contributor), [Website contributor](/azure/role-based-access-control/built-in-roles/web-and-mobile#website-contributor), and [Generic: contributor, reader, owner](/azure/role-based-access-control/built-in-roles#general).
 >
 > - **Control network traffic to and from the application**: Don't expose application endpoints to the public internet.
-Instead add a private endpoint on the Web App, that's placed in a dedicated subnet.
+Instead add a private endpoint on the Web App that's placed in a dedicated subnet.
 Front your application with a reverse proxy that communicates with that private endpoint.
 Consider using Azure Application Gateway or Front Door for that purpose.
 >
 >   Deploy web application firewall (WAF) to protect against common vulnerabilities.
 Both Application Gateway and Front Door have integrated WAF capabilities.
 >
 >   Configure the reverse proxy rules and network settings appropriately to achieve the desired level of security and control.
-For example, add network security group (NSG) rules on the private endpoint subnet to only accept traffic from the reverse proxy.
+For example, add NSG rules on the private endpoint subnet to only accept traffic from the reverse proxy.
 >
->     Egress traffic from the application to other PaaS services should be over _private endpoints_.
+>     Egress traffic from the application to other PaaS services should be over private endpoints.
 Consider placing a firewall component to restrict egress traffic to the public internet.
 Both approaches prevent data exfiltration.
 >
 >   For a comprehensive view, see [App Service networking features](/azure/app-service/networking-features).
 >